Kathy Maister's Start Cooking

 Loose or Bagged?

 Most people are familiar with bagged tea, which comes in a little pouch, either on a string or without.
-The bag keeps the leaves contained, while allowing the flavour of the tea to seep into the water.
+The bag keeps the leaves contained, while allowing the flavor of the tea to seep into the water.
 Although bagged tea is the simplest to use, loose teas have come back into style.

 Black, Green and More